re-src/ThreatLab/README.md

-# AG4C
+# ThreatLab
-Attack Graphs for the Cloud is a prototype to model cloud security using probabilistic attack graph representations
+ThreatLab is a prototype to model cloud security using probabilistic attack graph representations